minamijoyo/tfschema/README.md

 - terraform-provider-azurerm >= v1.3.0 (Unreleased)

 ## Other providers
-Your provider may or may not support the API.
+Your provider may or may not support a required API.
 The tfschema depends on the Terraform's GetSchema API, and currently some providers do not work unless you patch the provider.

 The tfschema requires the provider's dependency library version to: